vgurianov/uml-sp/docs/annotations.md

  Figure 3 - Step 2

  2. Reactivation of the object *place* from the context
  3. The message "Good morning.
-How are you?" is received by Mr. brown.
+How are you?" is received by Mr. Brown.
  4. Mr. Brown is processing the message
  5. Mr. Brown sends the message "Not bad, thank you"